 Crashed April 18, 1942

-On April 18, 1942 Garnett (C.O.
-33rd Bombardment Squadron) intended to pilot this B-26 on a mission against Rabaul but this bomber's engines failed to start.
-The other five B-26s departed as planned, but on the way to the target, three of the B-26's aborted due to bad weather before reaching the target and returned to base.
+On April 18, 1942 at 7-Mile Drome pilot Captain William A. Garnett (C.O.
+33rd Bombardment Squadron) was scheduled to lead the mission against Rabaul but the both engines failed to start.
+The other five B-26s departed as planned, but on the way to the target, three aborted due to bad weather and returned to base.
 The two remaining bombers attacked alone, with B-26 40-1486 bombing Lakunai Airfield and B-26 "Shittenengitten" 40-1404 bombing Komaki Maru in Simpson Harbor.

-Back at 7-Mile Drome, the crew drained the batteries and attempting to start the engines then hand cranking each engine to finally start them.
+Meanwhile, at 7-Mile Drome, the crew drained the batteries and attempting to start the engines then hand cranking each engine before they finally started.
 An hour behind schedule, this B-26 proceeded to the target alone.
-Arriving after the other two bombers had bombed, this B-26 was intercepted by two Tainan Kokutai A6M2 Zeros around noon and was attacked from the rear by A6M2 Zero piloted by Lt(jg) Junichi Sasai.
+Arriving after the other two others had bombed around noon, this B-26 was intercepted by two Tainan Kokutai (Tainan Air Group) A6M2 Zeros and attacked from the rear by A6M2 Zero piloted by Lt(jg) Junichi Sasai.
 Hit the left engine and set it on fire, Garnett ordered the crew to bail out.
-Only Lutz and Reed managed to bail out before the B-26 completely on fire crashed into the sea near shore.
+Only Lutz and Reed managed to bail out before the plane completely on fire crashed into the sea near shore.
 The other five crew members were killed in the crash.

 Fates of the Prisoners